zpl/celery/_sources/userguide/tasks.txt

 Creating custom task classes
 ============================

-All tasks inherit from the :class:`celery.task.Task` class.
+All tasks inherit from the :class:`@Task` class.
-The task's body is its :meth:`run` method.
+The :meth:`~@Task.run` method becomes the task body.

-The following code,
+As an example, the following code,

 .. code-block:: python

-    @task
+    @celery.task
     def add(x, y):
         return x + y